JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-flow-with-idea.md

 4. Build the code by clicking **Build Project**.

-### Debug Kotlin Flow with two coroutines
+### Debug a Kotlin flow with two coroutines

-1. Set a new breakpoint at the line where the code prints value `println(value)`.
+1. Set a new breakpoint at `println(value)`.

-2. Run code in debug mode by clicking **Debug** next to the run configuration at the top of the screen.
+2. Run the code in debug mode by clicking **Debug** next to the run configuration at the top of the screen.

    ![Build a console application]({{ url_for('tutorial_img', filename='coroutines-basic-jvm/flow-debug-3.png') }})

    The **Debug** tool window appears.

    In the **Coroutines** tab, you can see that there are two coroutines running concurrently.
 The flow collector and emitter run in separate coroutines because of the `buffer()` function.
-   It buffers emitted values from the flow.
+   The `buffer()` function buffers emitted values from the flow.
    The emitter coroutine has the **RUNNING** status, and the collector coroutine has the **SUSPENDED** status.

-2. Resume a debugger session by clicking **Resume program** of the **Debug** tool window.
+2. Resume the debugger session by clicking **Resume program** in the **Debug** tool window.

    ![Debugging coroutines]({{ url_for('tutorial_img', filename='coroutines-basic-jvm/flow-debug-4.png') }})

    Now the collector coroutine has the **RUNNING** status, while the emitter coroutine has the **SUSPENDED** status.
-   You can dig deep into each coroutine to debug your code.
+   You can dig deeper into each coroutine to debug your code.